How to Calculate the Slope of a DEM in 3 Steps:

 Open the DEM in QGIS

-In this example, we use a DEM shapefile exported from the Equator Site Builder.
-Open your DEM shapefile in QGIS by simply dragging and dropping it into the map space:
+Open your DEM shapefile in QGIS by dragging and dropping the file into the map space.

 Image of our DEM in QGIS